okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/social-login/main/index.md

 <StackSnippet snippet="afterappidpinokta" />

-> **Note:** See the [Identity Providers API](/docs/reference/api/idps/#add-identity-provider) for request and response examples of creating an Identity Provider in Okta using the API.
+> **Note:** See the [Identity Providers API](/docs/reference/api/idps/#add-identity-provider) for request and response examples when creating an Identity Provider in Okta using the API.

 ## Test the integration